Kellner Group Urges Stockholders of AIM Immunotech to Vote Gold Card

 First and foremost, the Kellner Group will stabilize AIM and ensure it has the financial resources required to continue operations.
 It is imperative that AIM raise substantial funding in a sustainable way given the catastrophic damage the incumbent Board has inflicted on the Company’s financial health.
 The Kellner Group Nominees have each successfully raised significant capital, and collectively, have raised over $1.0 billion in investment capital over the years.
 We have the resources, networks, and credibility to successfully raise the necessary funds and provide the essential runway to finally create value for stockholders and invest in the future of Ampligen.

-In start contract, the incumbent Board simply does not have the credibility, expertise, networks and resources to secure the capital that AIM desperately needs.
+In stark contrast, the incumbent Board simply does not have the credibility, expertise, networks and resources to secure the capital that AIM desperately needs.

 The Kellner Group Nominees will draw on their decades of collective experience in generating value for investors, and the trust, credibility and relationships they have built over the years, to attract long-term investment to AIM.
 We will direct that funding into a sharply focused clinical program.
 By being transparent with stockholders about AIM’s clinical program and setting clear, achievable goals and timelines, we are confident we can rebuild investor trust of investors and continue to attract capital.
 The contrast with the incumbent Board could not be more glaring.